ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 Together, they're known as **TCP/IP**.
 Still, there are many other protocols including HTTP (for Web) and SMTP (for e-mail).

 ### A Services Description
 Let's say you have an idea for a **distributed Internet application**.
 What does that mean?
 Any program that needs the ability to communicate with other end systems through the network.
-But how can your Java, C or Python program instruct the Interneet to deliver data?
+But how can your Java, C or Python program instruct the Internet to deliver data?

 End systems attached to the Internet provide a **socket interface** that specifies how a program running on one end system asks the Internet infrastructure to deliver data to a specific destination.
 Feel difficult to relate?
 Take postal service for example, Alice want to send a mail to Bob but she cannot just write the content and throw it out of her window.
 Instead, the postal service requires that Alice put the letter in an envelope; write Bob's full name, address, and zip code in the center of the envelop; seal the envelop; put a stamp in the upper-right-hand corner of the envelop; and finally, drop the envelop into an official postal service mailbox.
 All these tedious procedures are required as the "postal service interface", or set of rules.
 Similarly, the Internet has a socket interface that programs need to follow.